-For our examples, we will use the Jones family which has 2 children, and the first is going to college next year.
+For our examples, we will use the Jones family.
+They have 2 children, and their eldest will be attending college next year.
 The Jones family has an Adjusted Gross Income of $110,000, and approximately $100,000 saved in non-retirement assets.
-They have submitted its FAFSA and CSS Profile forms and the Expected Family Contribution for both happen to be the same - $30,000.
+They have submitted the FAFSA, and their Expected Family Contribution is $25,000.

 |Institution M||Institution N|

-Institution M meets full need which means that they will create a financial aid package that meets the "Financial Need" (FN) amount.
-Institution N does not meet full need, so they will not always package to meet the FN amount.
+Institution M meets the Jones' family's full need.
+Institution N does not meet full need, so the financial aid may not meet their need.
 The sample financial aid packages for each school attempt to illustrate the differences.